cwqt/stageup/README.md

 ## PostgreSQL & Redis

-To make life easier we'll be running the databases inside docker containers, first install Docker Desktop from here: <https://www.docker.com/products/docker-desktop>
+To make life easier we'll be running the databases inside Docker containers, first install Docker Desktop from here: <https://www.docker.com/products/docker-desktop>
-To pull in the databases docker images use these commands:
+To pull in the databases Docker images use these commands:

 ```sh
 docker run --name su-redis -p 6379:6379 -d redis